stoeps13/connections-doc/source/connectors/icec/cec-rss-cloud.md

 This widget allows you to include elements from other web sites.
 You can show RSS or ATOM Feeds from external sites within that widget.

+!!! note
-**Note:** Be sure to configure the RSS Feed widget to work with the Connections Cloud approved proxies.
+    Be sure to configure the RSS Feed widget to work with the Connections Cloud approved proxies.
 For more information, see [Configuring a whitelist for the proxy server](cec-rss-cloud-configure.md).

 The RSS widget includes a Rich RSS option that allows displaying images from the target resources within the RSS widget.
 The Rich RSS option will not work for all RSS widgets.